ddols/Structural-genome-annotation-workflow/README.md

 - [Step 4 - Configure the workflow](#step-4---configure-the-workflow)

 This is a step-by-step guide explaining some of the steps in /sdind’s genome_annotation_workflow.
-All credit goes to they work and be sure to visit their repository for an in-depth dive into the workflow.
+All credit goes to their work.
+Be sure to visit their repository for an in-depth dive into the workflow.
 This guide is meant for people who are new to structural genome annotation.